 After a disastrous first facial, the aggressive extractions left me with some seriously broken capillaries on my nose.
-Call me naive, but I'd always associated broken capillaries with old age and was alarmed to see the spidery formations along the sides of my nostrils.
-But alas, there they were, tarnishing the complexion I had been working hard to clear.
+Growing up, I'd naively associated broken capillaries with age and was alarmed to see the spidery formations along the sides of my nostrils.
+Alas, there they were, tarnishing the complexion I had been working hard to clear.

 Many other women I spoke to were vexed by this same issue, so I decided to consult some top skin experts to find out how to get rid of this annoying issue without spending a fortune on laser treatments.
 However, their answers were not what I was expecting.

-But there are also different types of broken capillaries, adds celebrity esthetician Renée Rouleau: “Capillaries come in two colors: red and blue.
+But there are also different types of broken capillaries.
+According to celebrity esthetician Renée Rouleau, “Capillaries come in two colors: red and blue.
 The red-colored ones are arterial capillaries, where the blood is oxygenated and comes from the heart to the skin.
 These are easier to treat and prevent, as well as get rid of.
-The blue in color are venous capillaries going back to the heart.
+The blue ones are venous capillaries going back to the heart.
 These oftentimes can be deeper in the skin and are harder to treat.”

-So while you can’t fully eliminate them, you can do some at-home treatments to lessen their appearance.
-Keep scrolling to find out what they are!
+So while you can’t fully eliminate broken capillaries, according to our experts, you can do at-home treatments to lessen their appearance.
+Keep scrolling to discover which at-home remedies work best.

 “Vitamin C can be beneficial when applied topically, as well,” says Rouleau.
 “If you experience redness, you’ll want to use a formula that is stable and doesn’t sting or irritate the skin.
 I love my Renée Rouleau Vitamin C & E Treatment because it contains magnesium ascorbyl phosphate, which will help reduce redness and keep capillaries strong.
 Vitamin C, both externally and internally, can create less visible redness and dilated capillaries on the face.”